 Building Homes, Strengthening Teams

 A few years back, I worked with the leadership team of Alcatel-Lucent in Cambodia.
-One entire day was devoted to building houses for the underprivileged out in the country side of Phnom Penh.
+One entire day was devoted to building houses for the underprivileged out in the countryside of Phnom Penh.
 After a day of labor with over 100 leaders of the Asia Pacific team, we watched as the families moved into houses we had just helped to build.
 The families were so grateful to have an upgrade in living conditions, and I trust that the Alcatel-Lucent team was profoundly moved by this gratitude—and by the opportunity to make a difference.
 I know I was.
 From that day forward, I created my teambuilding programs around the shared vision of helping a cause of some kind.

 One Week to Do Good

 The company Netapp, which consistently appears on various “best employers in the world” lists, allows their employees to take a week off (paid) to do any volunteer work they want.
-According to Dorsey Delavigne, an engineer we interviewed, the volunteer work can involve anything from working in a youth home to travelling to Africa to helping build a school.
+According to Dorsey Delavigne, an engineer we interviewed, the volunteer work can involve anything from working in a youth home to traveling to Africa to helping build a school.
 Of all the companies we’ve interviewed, no other company has more fully or generously facilitated the efforts of employees to actively support a good cause.

 What you do as an individual reflects upon your organization as well, and vice-versa.
 Therefore, making giving a part of your own life will spill over in helping you lead your organization towards doing the same.